nomic-ai/gpt4all/README_old.md

 - [GPT4All-J Dataset](https://huggingface.co/datasets/nomic-ai/gpt4all-j-prompt-generations)
    -  Explorer Indexed on Prompts: https://atlas.nomic.ai/map/gpt4all-j-prompts-curated
    -  Exporer Indexed on Responses: https://atlas.nomic.ai/map/gpt4all-j-response-curated

+We are not distributing a LLaMa 7B checkpoint.

 You can reproduce our trained model by doing the following: